anoma/namada/documentation/specs/src/base-ledger/governance.md

 - Namada's economic model is based around a single native token, NAM, which is controlled by the protocol.

 *Consensus terminology*
 - A Namada _validator_ is an account with a public consensus key, which may participate in producing blocks and governance activities.
-A validator may not also be a delegator.
+Validator accounts cannot also delegate to other validators.

 Non-validator addresses on Namada are able to bond their tokens.
 When they do so, they specify a validator which is now responsible for voting on blocks on the bonder's behalf.
 When doing so, the validator's voting-power is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addesses to their own address.

 When an address bonds tokens, the address is able to specify a *delegate*.
 The respective validator of that address becomes the default *delegate* (explained below) of that address.
-Similarly, a delegate's `voting-power` (now in terms of voting on Governance proposals, not blocks) is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addresses to their own address.
+Similarly, a delegate's `voting-power` (now in terms of voting on governance proposals, not blocks) is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addresses to their own address.

 *Governance terminology*
 With the above definitions in mind, we can now define the following terms: